Oleksiy26/Step4_Eshop_Frontend/README.md

 To run the project on your local machine, follow these steps:

-Clone the repository to your local machine
+1. Clone the repository to your local machine
-Run npm i in the main folder, client folder, and server folder to install all dependencies Run npm run start to start the development server
+2. Run npm i in the main folder, client folder, and server folder to install all dependencies
+3. Run npm run start to start the development server
-The website will be available at http://localhost:3000/
+4. The website will be available at http://localhost:3000/

+## Features

 ## Stack

-Front-End
+### Front-End

-REACT
+1. REACT
-REDUX-TOOLKIT
+2. REDUX-TOOLKIT
-SASS
+3. SASS
-BOOTSTRAP
+4. BOOTSTRAP
-FORMIK
+5. FORMIK
-YUP
+6. YUP

-Back-End
+### Back-End

-NODE.JS
+1. NODE.JS
-MONGODB
+2. MONGODB
-MONGOOSE
+3. MONGOOSE
-EXPRESS.JS
+4. EXPRESS.JS

 ## Contribution